Content marketers want to know which blog posts catch users’ attention, push prospects down the sales funnel or convince

 "For a service business, calculating blog revenue depends much more on your revenue tracking platform — and that's outside of Google Analytics,” says Carly Sila, senior technical SEO expert at Silverback Strategies.
 “Service businesses typically have a longer sales process, and Google does not collect that information.
 It’s hard to marry the data between the revenue tracking platform and Google Analytics because you can't easily go back and combine the two.”

-To continue the metaphor, this does not mean we should throw our blog budgets down the toilet with no hope of seeing a measurable return.
+However, this does not mean we should throw our blog budgets down the drain with no hope of seeing a measurable return.

 Let's be clear: blog ROI isn’t always measured by direct, attributable revenue generation.
 Many marketers lean on shares, time on page, bounce rate, engagements on social and other top-funnel metrics to determine whether or not their content is resonating.

 “You don't always want to get bogged down on the monetary value," Ms. Sila says.
 "There are so many other aspects that blogs can bring to the table."